rguerillot/RM-seq/README.md

       R2                    Path to read pair 2
       refnuc                Reference gene that will be used for premapping filtering (fasta).
-      refprot               Reference protein that will be use for annotating variants (fasta).
       outdir                Output directory.

     optional arguments: